 - Making sure you understand your situation and your rights

 - Protecting those rights throughout the legal process

 - Standing with you at any court appearances you have to make

 - Helping you adhere to relevant time frames and processes imposed by Florida Statutes Title 61 and Florida Statutes Title 63

 Let our team know about any other ways we can lend a hand.

 We Focus on Many Domestic/Family Law Areas

-We focus on many domestic/family law areas including (but not limited to):
+Our team is familiar with many types of family law cases, including (but not limited to):